 (e) To establish policies;

 (f) To adopt an annual itemized budget no later than the month of March in each calendar year.

 (a) The officers of this organization shall be:

 President, First Vice President, Second Vice President.
-Third Vice President (one Vice President to be elected from each county), Secretary and Treasurer, all of whom shall be elected at Convention.
+Third Vice President (one Vice President to be elected from each county), Secretary, Treasurer and Assistant Treasurer, all of whom shall be elected at Convention.
 No more than three (3) officers shall serve from any one (1) County during the same term of office.
 Officers must be dues paying members in good standing of a bona fide federated Club whose State and National dues are paid.